-Search is a key feature of many platforms - search engines, social networks, messenger apps, marketplace and services for banks, law firms, insurers, bureaucrats or spies.
+Search is a key feature of many platforms - search engines, social networks, messenger apps, marketplaces and applications inside banks, law firms, insurers, government administration and security and intelligence agencies.

 Users need search results to be multilingual.
 Important search results can be in any language or alphabet.
 There are multiple possible translations and transliterations of many names and terms.

 To provide your users robust multilingual search, you can automatically translate and transliterate content as you index it.

 Multilingual search doesn’t just work out of the box.
 Naïve exact matching is broken by endless edge cases.
 In the ’90s or ’00s, when English and a few other languages dominated the online world, hacks like normalization, hardcoded lists of exceptions and synonyms, basic stemming, morphology and lemmatization were the standard.

 “eBay may be a shark in the ocean, but I am a crocodile in the Yangtze River.“

 Jack Ma | 马云 | Mǎ Yún, co-founder of Alibaba

 Hardcoding rules and building one-off systems doesn’t scale.
 The US tech giants like Google added transliteration for the top non-Latin alphabet languages, but too late - they’ve never regained their early losses in Russia and China.
 Search is still broken for most languages, even on the top search platforms.

 A bad set of search results for a simple query:

 bianki hecaniv (Bianchi bicycle).
 Could the user find the site or the shop?
 When the same query is manually corrected and expanded to